therealexpertai/extract-python/README.md

 **Decoding and printing words**

-This example extends first to show how to decode and print the items of the `words` list.
+This example extends the first to show how to decode and print the items of the `words` list.
 Each item in that list contains all the words of a page, no matter the type of block in which they are, together with their bounding box.
-Words are useful when you need the complete stream of text in the correct reading order.
+Use words instead of layout items when you simply need all the text of a page (or document) in the correct reading order.
 To make API output as compact as possible, words are returned compressed and Base64-encoded.
 Refer to <a href="https://docs.expert.ai/extract/latest/reference/results/#words" target="_blank">the documentation</a> to more about this representation.

     import time